 Using a seat belt reduces the risk of severe injury or death in a crash by about half for adults and older children.
 These restraints and safety seats save lives and minimize horrible injury in the event of an accident.
 That’s why these laws exist.

 A study spanning five states that raised their required ages for car and booster seats to seven or eight found a 17 percent reduction in serious injury and death rates among children in car accidents.

 So while many states require safety seats until age six, Maryland’s law helps make children safer for longer.

-Maryland requires you to keep your child in a safety seat or booster seat until they’re eight years old or four feet nine inches tall.
-From age eight onward, they must wear a seat belt no matter where they are in the car.
+Maryland car seat law requires you to keep your kids in a child safety seat or booster seat until they’re eight years old or four feet nine inches tall.
+From age eight onward, they must wear a belt no matter where they are in the car.

 Car seats and seat belts save lives and help prevent serious injury, and though some people prefer not to wear their seat belts, there’s a correlation between adults who don’t wear their seat belts and children who aren’t properly restrained.

 It’s better to follow Maryland’s car seat and seat belt laws than it is to find out the hard way what will happen in a crash if you don’t.